vladigleba/vladigleba.github.io/source/_posts/2014-07-18-chef-is-awesome.markdown

 # Working with Chef Solo

 One nice thing about Chef Server is you get to use a command-line tool called Knife that allows you to easily communicate with Chef Server right from your local computer.
 It gives you commands to easily upload your recipes, for example, among many other things.
-Unfortunately, it doesn't have similar commands for Chef Solo, but there is a Knife plugin called knife-solo that does provide this functionality for Chef Solo as well.
+Unfortunately, it doesn't offer similar commands for Chef Solo, but there is a Knife plugin called knife-solo that does just this.
 Since it's packaged as a gem, all we need to do is add the following lines to our app's Gemfile:

 ``` ruby Gemfile
 group :development do